 Don’t bin it – reuse it!
-Sustainable catering planning
+Sustainable catering ideas

 Whatever size of event, it’s one of the most common worries – will there be enough food?
 And what about the drinks?
 Will our guests be leaving hungry?
 Yet at the end, it is nearly always the opposite – your guests have gone, but the fridges are still full.
 The result?
 A lot of food waste.